 Riding his Harley Davidson was probably one of his most enjoyable activities.
 Twisting and turning over the highways and down through “the bottom,” simply made him feel good.

 He also looked forward to getting his hair cut.
 He had a personal barber, his granddaughter, LaToya.
 He would say, “Toya, don’t cut my hair too short.”
 She would reply, “Pop, I got this.”
 When she handed him the mirror, his comment was always the same, “Toya, you cut it too short.”

 His impact on family, neighbors, and friends has created memories we will cherish forever.
 Columbus J. Collins, Jr. departed this life peacefully on August 29, 2019, at Angels Garden Assisted Living in Rockville, MD.
 He leaves to cherish his memory his beloved wife of 41 years, Betty; four children—Tracey Collins, Vincent Strothers, Gwendolyn M. Stoner; and Katerra Caple; two sisters , Creola Mock and Catherine Ann Collins; a brother, William Collins; five sisters in-law, Georgia, Mary Jane, and Sarah Collins, Juanita Braxton (William “Billy”), Victoria Young–Selvey (Michael); one brother in-law, Leon Young (Michelle); two Goddaughters, Kinta Jones (Joey) and Tonja Braxton; six grandchildren, four great-grandchildren, and a host of other relatives and friends.
 He was preceded in death by his sister, Hilda Tillery; two brothers, Phillip and Thomas Collins; and a granddaughter, Tiara Caple.

-To send flowers to Columbus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Columbus Joseph Collins, please visit our floral store.